dougeby/IntuneDocs/intune/android-enroll.md

 For devices manufactured by Zebra Technologies, you may need to grant the Company Portal additional permissions depending on the capabilities of the specific device.
 [Mobility Extensions on Zebra devices](android-zebra-mx-overview.md) has more details.

+For Samsung Knox Standard devices, there are [more prerequisites](android-samsung-knox-mobile-enroll.md).

 ## Next steps

 - [Set up Android Enterprise work profile enrollments](android-work-profile-enroll.md)